Marisha is a passionate, curious and dynamic woman who likes to write about herself in the third person.

 Scaling the Largest Climate Fellowship in the World

-Starting at beVisioneers 6 months before it launched allowed me to develop high level strategy for all in person community and implement this on the ground.
-We have grown from 100 to 1,000 fellows and 9 to 76 countries globally, making beVisioneers the largest youth climate fellowship in the world.
-I have been with the program contributing valuable insights through my work and lived experience to provide cultural context and intersectionality to beVisioneers.
+Starting at beVisioneers 6 months before it launched allowed Marisha to develop high level strategy for all in person programming and be part of the implementation process.
+Since 2022 the bevisioneers program has grown from 100 to 1,000 fellows and 9 to 76 countries globally, making beVisioneers the largest youth climate fellowship in the world.
+Marisha has been able to contribute valuable insights through her professional and lived experience, providing cultural context and intersectional lens to beVisioneers.

 -

-In my role as Australian Program and Country (National) Manager for ygap, I has successfully led over 18 disadvantaged and culturally diverse founded small businesses, through ygap’s flagship Accelerator Program.
-I supported these ventures to grow and scale their business by providing knowledge, mentorship and grant funding.
+In her role as Australian Program and Country (National) Manager for ygap, Marisha successfully led over 18 disadvantaged and culturally diverse founded small businesses, through ygap’s flagship Accelerator Program.
+She supported these projects along with her fellow National ygap Managers to provide tangible solutions for complex ecosystems.

 -